On this page you can find out about support, advice, and information available for people with a learning disability in Surrey.

 Cost of living

 We know that people in Surrey are finding the increases in cost of living difficult.
-The Essential Services directory has all the financial, health and welfare advice on offer in the county in one place.
+The Essential Services directory has all the financial, health and welfare advice on offer in the county in 1 place.